Category Archives: Former Monarchies

 Despite her dislike for her husband, Maria Carolina fulfilled her most important duty – to continue the dynasty.
 Ferdinando and Maria Carolina of Austria had seventeen children but only seven survived childhood.
 Seven of their children died from smallpox.
 However, four of their five surviving daughters married sovereigns.

 In 1775, after her first son was born, Maria Carolina took her place on the council of state.
-Bernardo Tanucci, the former president of the regency council, was still on the council of state and attempted to thwart her political influence and found himself dismissed in 1777.
+Bernardo Tanucci, the former president of the regency council, was still on the council of state and attempted to thwart her political influence, and found himself dismissed in 1777.
 From then on, Maria Carolina was the de facto ruler of the Kingdoms of Naples and Sicily.

 Ferdinando I was deposed twice from his thrones: once by the revolutionary Parthenopean Republic for six months in 1799 and again by Napoleon in 1805.
-In February 1806, Ferdinando, Maria Carolina, and their family was forced to flee to the island of Sicily, which was still in their control, where they lived in the Royal Palace of Palermo under British protection.
-However, the government of Sicily was a feudal type and the British insisted on a government more similar to the British one.
-In 1813, Ferdinando essentially but not officially abdicated and his eldest surviving son Francesco was appointed regent.
+In February 1806, Ferdinando, Maria Carolina, and their family were forced to flee to the island of Sicily, which was still in their control, where they lived in the Royal Palace of Palermo under British protection.
+However, the government of Sicily was a feudal type, and the British insisted on a government more similar to the British one.
+In 1813, Ferdinando essentially but not officially abdicated, and his eldest surviving son Francesco was appointed regent.
 At the insistence of the British, who were becoming more and more adverse to Maria Carolina, she was forced to leave Sicily.
 She returned to her home in Austria where she died from a stroke, aged 62, on September 8, 1814.

 Ferdinando’s morganatic second wife Lucia Migliaccio, Duchess of Florida; Credit – Wikipedia